 You Have an Alibi

 If you were not at the scene when the alleged offense occurred, proving your whereabouts can serve as a strong defense.
 Witness statements, surveillance footage, time-stamped digital records, and phone location data may confirm that you were elsewhere.

 Providing solid alibi evidence can undermine the prosecution’s case and result in dropped or reduced charges.
 Prosecutors must prove beyond a reasonable doubt that you were present when the alleged crime happened.

 If an alibi creates reasonable doubt, a conviction becomes much harder to secure.
 When law enforcement fails to fully investigate alternative suspects or ignores key evidence, exposing those errors can weaken the case against you.

 Consent Was Given

 Many sex crime cases come down to the question of consent.
 Consent does not apply when a sex crime case involves a minor, as minors can not legally give consent.
-However, when the alleged victim is an adult, it is critical whether they consented to the sexual act or not.
+However, when the alleged victim is an adult, it is critical to determine whether they consented to the sexual act or not.

 Even if the party filing the complaint later regretted the sexual act, if they were mentally fit enough to grant consent at the time and did so, the defendant did not commit a crime.